Home / OLSAS Application Guide / OLSAS – University of Ottawa

 Personal Statement

 The Personal Statement is a critical part of your application.
 You can think of it as a professional interview on paper.
-Committee members assess Personal Statements on the following considerations:
+For the English program, your personal statement should explain:

 Do not simply reiterate the information contained within your Autobiographical Sketch.
-Instead, reflect on the 5 parameters and decide what you would like us to know about you.
+Instead, reflect on the questions and decide what you would like us to know about you.

 You can also review our Faculty’s Top 10 Tips for a Great Personal Statement.